 Tip Sheet for Incarcerated Parents: Planning for a Visit from Your Child/Children (PDF - 158 KB)

 Provides information on security, how to interact, questions to ask, ways to engage other than talking, things to consider after a visit, and more, when incarcerated parents are planning a visit from their child.
-Also available is a tip sheet for prison/ jail staff and volunteers on how to support families and children who are visiting a parent in prison or jail
+Also available is a tip sheet for prison and jail staff and volunteers on how to support families and children who are visiting a parent in prison or jail.

 Toolkit for Developing Family-Focused Jail Programs (PDF - 271 KB)